amoschou/mm/README.md

 # How to do a 'Mail merge' with a Laravel app.

 1. Install PHP and Composer
-2. Create a Laravel application:
+2. Create a Laravel application (https://laravel.com/docs/9.x/installation):

    `composer create-project laravel/laravel mm`
 3. Edit `.env` and put in the `MAIL` environment variables: